 For almost three decades, The Technical Communication Program administered three writing competitions that rewarded outstanding student composition.
 Two of the competitions were made possible by the generous donation of William Steuber, who attended the College of Engineering in the 1920s.
-He served as the Assistant Engineer for the Wisconsin Department of Transportation.
-He authored three books, including The Landlooker, which received critical acclaim from The New York Times.
+He served as the Assistant Engineer for the Wisconsin Department of Transportation and authored three books, including The Landlooker, which received critical acclaim from The New York Times.
 All three competitions were recently discontinued.

 The Wunsch Materials Handling Prize ran from 1998 to 2020 and rewarded innovative papers by undergraduate or graduate students on the topic of materials handling.
-Prizes of up to $1,000 are offered for papers on any topic that relates to materials handling, including robotic transport, micro-electronics manufacturing, automated assembly, and manipulation of materials in packaging.
+Prizes of up to $1,000 were offered for papers on any topic that related to materials handling, including robotic transport, micro-electronics manufacturing, automated assembly, and manipulation of materials in packaging.
 A list of winners can be found here.